 Cats are smart, and they naturally know everything they need to know about being a cat.
 However, they do not know about things like cars, dogs, infectious diseases, and other outdoor hazards.
 Like young children, cats need to be protected from dangers they can’t anticipate or handle.
 That’s why Little Big Cat recommends that cats be kept indoors, and not allowed to roam loose outside.
 (See our article “Indoors or Outdoors” for more information.)

 Now, many people think that this is cruel.
-They say that Nature intended for cats to wander (and hunt, and fight!), and this is true.
-But Nature is also cruel in its own way, and free-roaming outdoor cats tend to die young.
-In this modern society, we all have to make many accommodations in order to live safe, healthy lives’ and this goes for our cats, too.
+They say that nature intended for cats to wander (and hunt, and fight!), and this is true.
+But nature is also cruel in its own way, and free-roaming outdoor cats tend to die young.
+In this modern society, we all have to make many accommodations in order to live safe, healthy lives, and this goes for our cats, too.

-While keeping cats indoors it is the safest choice, can create its own problems.
+While keeping cats indoors it is the safest choice, this can create its own problems.
 A reader recently asked about converting a former free-roamer to an indoor lifestyle and in a recent newsletter, I told you about “OCD” (obsessive-compulsive disorder) in indoor cats.
 So how can we keep our cats not only safe, but also physically, mentally, and emotionally fulfilled?
 It’s vital to create an indoor environment that provides mental and physical stimulation as well as social interaction, to ensure our cats’ overall health and happiness.
 I’ve also found a great article that may be helpful in figuring out what your indoor cat dislikes.
 Give it a read!

 That’s where “Environmental Enrichment” comes in.
 This term originally described the need to provide something besides a barren wire crate for highly intelligent primates housed in experimental laboratories, but it’s equally applicable to any confined animal, including stabled horses, zoo animals and, nowadays, pets that are housed primarily indoors.
 The Ohio State University is a pioneer of indoor enrichment for cats in particular; and they have recently expanded the concept to include dogs that spend most of their time inside.